RoterHund/securities-manager/README.md

    - Receives a new version of the securities to be deposited back into the collateral pool
    - This is required to be performed in one transaction to ensure the collateral pool is always backed by securities, working similar to the mechanics of a flash loan
+- publishing of events that can be retrieved and messages derived to be importing in bank trading system
+- addition of royalties for the platform owner when issuer interacts with the system

 ## Solution Design Comments